Skipton Wedding Photographer Paul Chantrey Welcomes You!

 - Do you like their style?
 This sounds obvious but some couples just book the first Skipton wedding photographer they come across.

 - How experienced is the photographer?
-I for example have shot over 150 weddings.
+I for example have shot over 250 weddings.
+There isn’t much that I haven’t seen or come across!

 - Are they insured?
 You wouldn’t drive a car without insurance and your wedding photographer should have not only equipment insurance but public liability and indemnity insurance.